mounirmelzi/association-manager/README.md

   1. Note the exact extension name from the error message
   2. Enable it in php.ini as described in section 6
   3. Make sure to restart Apache after any php.ini changes

-For any additional assistance or issues, please contact me directly.